How to Get the Smell of Weed Out of Your Car

 RELATED: Best Ways to Store Cannabis Long-Term Without the Smell

-And, there you have it.
+And there you have it.
 That's our list of the many different methods you can try to remove the smell of weed from your car.
-Just another reminder: it's illegal to smoke or consume cannabis in your car, even if you're not the one operating it.
+Just another reminder: it's illegal to smoke or consume cannabis in your vehicle, even if you're not the one operating it.
 And please NEVER get behind the wheel if you're under the influence of marijuana.
 There's never a good excuse to drive while high.

 You might also like: